DylanLRPollock/Monkey-Head-Project/README.md

 under `memory/PDF`.
 Run this script whenever you add or edit PDF documents to keep the preloaded dataset up to date.

+The `huey` package also provides a small CLI.
+Use `huey convert` to convert image files between formats at maximum quality.
+Supply an input file or directory with `--format` specifying the target type (e.g.
+`JPEG`, `PNG`).
+Converted files are saved alongside the originals or in a specified output directory.

 ### Docker and Kubernetes Utilities

 The `scripts/` directory contains helper scripts for container management: